 Under her leadership in the pharmacy school, Pacific became the first in the nation to develop a program for students to become immunizers.
 She was also instrumental in the launch of a smoking cessation program at the university.

 Gundersen joined the provost’s office in 2007 as an assistant provost and served in various roles, including vice provost for faculty affairs 2015–18 and vice provost, incubator.
 In the provost’s office, her work included making important changes to improve the climate for new and non-tenure track faculty and spearheading efforts to improve diversity and inclusion among faculty.

 Most recently she served as interim associate dean of Pacific’s School of Health Sciences.
-In this role she led the launch of the new school and its academic programs and, most recently, worked with the current dean and faculty on the successful accreditation of the new nursing program.
+In this role she led the launch of the new school and its academic programs.